Goal-based wealth management

 Proper goal-based and outcomes-driven portfolios rely on a separation between insurance-like hedging assets and a diversified portfolio of risky real assets to keep outcomes (normally expressed as spending levels in today’s terms) within a range specified by the client.
 The mix of hedging and risky assets can be made specific to every relevant consumption time horizon (for example, in the case of a spending goal, we construct an optimal mix for each separate year of spending).
 No two portfolios should be expected to be the same except randomly.

 This makes desired and required outcomes the link between planning and the portfolio.
-But it is also one that the client is directly engaged with.
+But it is also one that the client is directly and continuously engaged with.
 In portfolios with defined goal outcomes, clients’ constraints and trade-offs are determined using the probabilities of achieving those outcomes at the required horizons.
 They are directly revealed by the client in an iterative planning process without needing interpretation, provided only that the client can visualise and think about the consequences of different outcomes.

 The effect is that clients, not the adviser, are in control.
 Clients can be sure the adopted approach is a suitable solution and free of bias.
 If goal-based, defined-outcome investing were adopted throughout private-client advice, there would be a lot fewer problems with the industry providing unsuitable solutions and regulators would not have to struggle to assess suitability after the event.